oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 NLopt is a free/open-source library for nonlinear optimization,  providing a common interface for a number of different free optimization routines  available online as well as original implementations of various other algorithms.

-**URL**
+**More Information**

 http://ab-initio.mit.edu/wiki/index.php/NLopt

 **Available Versions**::

+    2.4.2-GCCcore-7.3.0
+    2.7.0-GCCcore-11.2.0
+    2.6.1-GCCcore-9.3.0
     2.7.0-GCCcore-10.3.0
     2.6.2-GCCcore-10.2.0
     2.6.1-GCCcore-8.3.0
-    2.4.2-GCCcore-7.3.0
-    2.6.1-GCCcore-9.3.0
-    2.7.0-GCCcore-11.2.0

 NSPR